Roger Stone Asking For More Donations To His Legal Defense Fund

-Longtime GOP strategist and associate of President Donald Trump, Roger Stone, has started emailing the press, asking for more donations to his legal defense fund.
+Roger Stone, the longtime GOP strategist and associate of President Donald Trump, has started emailing the press, asking for more donations to his legal defense fund.

-The Business Insider reported that Roger Stone emailed their headquarters earlier today, sending a photo that appears to be an ironic play on Nike’s recent, controversial advertising campaign.
+Business Insider reported that Roger Stone emailed their headquarters earlier today, sending a photo that appears to be an ironic play on Nike’s recent, controversial advertising campaign.

 “Believe in something.
 Even if it means Mueller will frame you,” is reportedly written on a black and white photo of Stone.
 A caption on the bottom of the photo emailed to BI reads “Just do it,” and there is also a link to Stone’s legal defense fund.